 Niall Horan: I will cherish every moment with Liam Payne forever

-Payne, who rose to fame with the boy band on The X Factor, died after falling from a third floor balcony of a hotel in Buenos Aires.
+Payne, who rose to fame with One Direction on The X Factor, died after falling from a third floor balcony of a hotel in Buenos Aires.

 Your support helps us to tell the story